 systemd, the (init?) system that everyone loves to hate, needs no introduction.
 It’s pretty ubiquitous today — to the point where you can find it, for example, in Yocto.

 Well, it’s happened before, so it was bound to happen again: a remote code execution bug was found in APT.
 And it’s particularly interesting in the context of an age-old debate that has been dragging on in Debian-related circles about the use of HTTPS – a question that has been asked often enough that the answer has its own website now.

 Like most people on the Interwebs, I was unable to peacefully drink my morning coffee due to the news that Red Hat is going to be bought by none other than IBM.
-Am I worried?

 The Debian project just turned 25, which calls for celebration.
 Unfortunately, I’m on a pretty restrictive diet at the moment, which means that beer is out of the question.
 So I settled for the second-best solution: I took Debian 3.0, the first Debian version I used, out for a drive.

 Continue reading A Blast From the Past: Debian Woody